jimmyjames/fga-spring-examples/README.md

 # Spring Security Examples with OpenFGA

-Simple repository demonstrating use cases and possible solutions to integrate FGA with Spring Security.
+Repository demonstrating use cases and possible solutions to integrate FGA with Spring Security.

-> NOTE: For simplicity, this sample **DOES NOT USE ANY AUTHENTICATION**, either for the Fga client or for Spring.
-This is NOT RECOMMENDED FOR PRODUCTION USE!

-## About

-This is a WIP repo demonstrating various possible ways to use FGA in a Spring application.

-It demonstrates:
-- Using a simple properties configuration to configure and build an `OpenFgaClient` that can be injected into any Spring component.
-This can be used to perform any FGA API calls, but primary use case is likely to write authorization data and is shown here.
-- Using a simple Bean with `@PreAuthorize` to perform a method-level FGA check
-- Using a custom annotation (`@FgaCheck`) with an `@Aspect` implementation to perform a method-level FGA check

 ## Goals